skyscrapers/documentation/kubernetes/README.md

 aws eks update-kubeconfig --name production-eks-example-com --alias production --role-arn arn:aws:iam::123456789012:role/developer
 ```

-## Deploying applications & services on Kubernetes: the Helm Package Manager
+## Deploying on Kubernetes with the Helm Package Manager

 After a roll out of a Kubernetes cluster, it could be tempting to start executing numerous `kubectl create` or `kubectl apply` commands to get stuff deployed on the cluster.